google/benchmark/docs/releasing.md

     * Pick the most interesting.
-* Create one last commit that updates the version saved in `CMakeLists.txt`, the `__version__` variable in `bindings/python/google_benchmark/__init__.py` and the default version in `.bazelrc` to the release version you're creating.
+* Create one last commit that updates the version saved in `CMakeLists.txt`, the `__version__` variable in `bindings/python/google_benchmark/__init__.py` and the default version in `BUILD.bazel` to the release version you're creating.
 (This version will be used if benchmark is installed from the archive you'll be creating in the next step.)